-Places to check out in Banff: Surprise corner gives you the best views of the Fairmont Banff: First, can we just appreciate the name of this viewpoint?
+Insider tip: Want to get the best views of the Fairmont Banff Springs?
+Then head over to Surprise Corner, right at dawn or dusk to get those picture-perfect views.
 This corner is right in the town of Banff, take a little jog past the bridge on Buffalo Street, and you come to a parking spot.
 It is the best view of the Fairmont Hotel in Banff.

-Banff itself is a place that you have to stop and wander.
+The Town of Banff is a place that you have to stop and wander.
 The shops and eateries are designed with the tourist in mind.
-It’s a charming ski town that offers incredible vistas of the surrounding mountains.
+It’s a charming alpine town that offers incredible vistas of the surrounding mountains.

 The best view of the town and Cascade mountain can be found at Cascade Gardens on the south side of Bow River.